Revolutionary Cultural Eastern Hearths: Founding of the DDKO

-In the late 1960s, Kurdish students organized so-called Eastern Meetings (Turkish: Doğu Mitingleri) which in 1969 lead to the foundation of the Revolutionary Cultural Eastern Hearths.
-The DDKO was initially present in Ankara and Istanbul, where Abdullah Öcalan took part in their activities.
-But soon spread its activities to cities in the Kurdish provinces, branches were established in Ergani in November 1970, a month later in Silvan and Kozluk and in January 1971 in Diyarbakır and Batman.
-The DDKO received relevant support of the left-wing Turkish Workers' Party (TIP) whose president Mehmet Ali Aslan was a Kurd and in 1969 has condemned a decree of the year 1967 prohibiting the distribution of foreign material in the Kurdish language.
+In the late 1960s, Kurdish students organized so-called Eastern Meetings (Turkish: Doğu Mitingleri), which led to the founding of the Revolutionary Cultural Eastern Hearths in 1969.
+The DDKO was initially active in Ankara and Istanbul, where Abdullah Öcalan took part in their activities, but soon spread to cities in the Kurdish provinces, where branches were established in Ergani in November 1970, a month later in Silvan and Kozluk, and in January 1971 in Diyarbakır and Batman.